oracle/weblogic-kubernetes-operator/documentation/3.4/content/faq/resource-settings.md

 Additionally, there's a `node-manager` process that's running in the same container as the WebLogic Server, which has its own heap and native memory requirements.
 Its heap is tuned by using `-Xms` and `-Xmx` in the `NODEMGR_MEM_ARGS` environment variable.
 Oracle recommends setting the Node Manager heap memory to fixed sizes, instead of percentages, where [the default tuning]({{< relref "/userguide/managing-domains/domain-resource#jvm-memory-and-java-option-environment-variables" >}}) is usually sufficient.

 {{% notice note %}}
 Notice that the `NODEMGR_MEM_ARGS`, `USER_MEM_ARGS`, and `WLST_EXTRA_PROPERTIES` environment variables all include `-Djava.security.egd=file:/dev/./urandom` by default.
 This helps to speed up the Node Manager and WebLogic Server startup on systems with low entropy, plus similarly helps to speed up introspection job usage of the WLST `encrypt` command.
-We have included this property in the above example for specifying a custom `USER_MEM_ARGS` value in order to preserve this speedup.
+We have included this property in the above example for specifying a custom `USER_MEM_ARGS` value to preserve this speedup.
 See the [environment variable defaults]({{< relref "/userguide/managing-domains/domain-resource#jvm-memory-and-java-option-environment-variables" >}}) documentation for more information.
 {{% /notice %}}

 In some cases, you might only want to configure memory resource requests but not configure memory resource limits.
 In such scenarios, you can use the traditional fixed heap size settings (`-Xms` and `-Xmx`) in your WebLogic Server `USER_MEM_ARGS` instead of the percentage settings (`-XX:InitialRAMPercentage` and `-XX:MaxRAMPercentage`).